-Please enjoy our featured performance audios below, highlighting many of the Northern Virginia Chorale’s past concerts.
-We perform from a wide variety of musical genres with outstanding soloists and orchestral accompaniment, which is reflected in our concerts featured on this page.
+Please explore our featured performance audio samples, highlighting many of the Northern Virginia Chorale’s past concerts.
+We perform from a wide variety of musical genres often with outstanding soloists and orchestral accompaniment, which is reflected in our concerts featured on this page.

-Each group of headers is organized by year, and contains a small plus symbol that opens to reveal a concert program description, along with several audio samples to listen to.
-Please explore each header to listen to music samples from our past concerts.
-You will also find a link at the bottom of each concert description to visit our CD ordering page for Bandman Music, where there is a downloadable form with mailing instructions to use in placing your orders for CDs.
+Each group of headers is organized by year, and then by the month in which the concert was performed on the black dividing bars, which opens to reveal the concert program description when clicked on, along with several audio samples.
+You will also find a link at the bottom of each concert description to our CD ordering page,where there is a form with mailing instructions to use in placing your orders for CD choices, from Bandman Music.

 CDs for this concert are available for ordering from Bandman Music, using the order form provided on ourCD ordering page.

 May 2019 Concert

 Concert: “A Little Light Music” — May 2019

 For our Spring 2019 concert, we highlighted the music of Stephen Sondheim, award-winning American composer and lyricist.
 Our May concert program also included a salute of selections from George Cohan, folk music, spirituals, and pop.
 This concert was followed by our popular, end-of-season dessert and savories reception in St. Mark’s Fellowship Hall.

 CDs for this concert are available from Bandman Music.
 Please use the order form featured on ourCD ordering page.

 “Carmina Burana” — November 2019 Guest Appearance at the R.M.
 Schlesinger Concert Hall